Advestis/adannealing/README.md

     def on_fit_start(self, val):
         """
         This method is called by the fitter before optimisation.
-The argument passed is either the starting point of the optimiser (for single annealer) or the tuple containing different starting points if more than one annealer is used/
+The argument passed is either the starting point of the optimiser (for single annealer) or the tuple containing different starting points if more than one annealer is used
         """
         pass

     def on_fit_end(self, val):
         """
         This method is called by the fitter after optimisation.
-The argument passed is either the result of the optimiser (for single annealer) or the list of results if more than one annealer reached the end of fit.
+The argument passed is either the result of the optimiser (for single annealer) or the list of results if more than one annealer reache the end of fit.
         """
         pass